cysouw/diathesis/text/c05_case.md

 ### [ A | N ] Accusative-to-nominative promotion

-Some verbs with experiencer subjects needed an accusative subject in older stages of German [cf. @nubling2006: 103-104], but these verbs either were completely lost, like *dürsten* 'to be thursty' [@next a], or the accusative tends to be replaced by a nominative, like with *frieren* 'to be cold' [@next b,c].
+Some verbs with experiencer subjects needed an accusative subject in older stages of German [cf. @nubling2006: 103-104], but these verbs either were completely lost, like *dürsten* 'to be thirsty' [@next a], or the accusative tends to be replaced by a nominative, like with *frieren* 'to be cold' [@next b,c].
 The verb *frieren* with a human experiencer is currently in the middle of this transition, allowing for both constructions.

 ::: ex
 a.
 Mich dürstet.